-As part of the training and preparation of each certificated administrator, certificated teacher, and in-building classified employee of the District, the following shall occur:
+As part of the training and preparation of each certificated administrator, certificated teacher, and in-building classified employee of the School, the following shall occur:

-- 1. Training to personnel as to proper situations and events leading to student seclusion and intervention, including possible preventative alternatives to seclusion and restraint, safe physical escort, de-escalation of student crisis situations, and positive behavioral intervention techniques and supports; - 2.
-Training of personnel in crisis/conflict management and emergency situations which may occur in the school setting, including examples and demonstrations of proper activities and techniques and trainers observing employee use of proper activities and techniques in the training setting; - 3.
-Techniques to utilize to limit the possibility of injury to the student, the employee and any other third party in the area; - 4.
-Information as to the school's student seclusion areas in each respective school building to which the employee is assigned;
+- 1. Training of personnel on proper situations and events leading to student seclusion and intervention, including possible preventative alternatives to seclusion and restraint, safe physical escort, de-escalation of student crisis situations, and positive behavioral intervention techniques and supports; - 2.
+Training of personnel in crisis/conflict management and emergency situations which may occur in the School setting, including examples and demonstrations of proper activities and techniques and trainers observing employee use of proper activities and techniques in the training setting; - 3.
+Techniques to utilize to limit the possibility of injury to the student, the employee, and any third party in the area; - 4.
+Information on the School's student seclusion areas in each respective School building to which the employee is assigned;